Skip to content

-In angular all components by default take the changes as any event occur, but sometime we don’t want this behaviour.
+In angular all components by default take the changes as any event occur, but sometime we disable automatic change detection strategy in angular.
 Thus, to detach the two way binding in component we can use changeDetection strategy in component metadata.
 Angular Change Detection Strategy is simple to implement using the metadata of component.

-There is two type of change detection strategies in angular.
+There is two type of change detection strategies to disable automatic change detection strategy in angular.

 1. ChangeDetectionStrategy.Default